 He is the project lead of Unfolding Maps, a software library for geovisualizations and maps for Processing.
-His design work has been exhibited at Venice Biennale of Architecture, Shanghai Design Exhibition, DMY Berlin, and featured in Esquire, The Atlantic Cities, and Page, among others.
+His design work has been exhibited at Venice Biennale of Architecture, Shanghai Design Exhibition, DMY Berlin, and featured in The Guardian, Esquire, The Atlantic Cities, and many more.

 Some random facts

 I have been to 32 countries.
 I sold a domain to CERN.
 I was touring with a theatre group for four years.
 I broke my hands twice, and my legs thrice, all in the year I was thirteen.
 I canoed in Norway.
 I needed to prove the Yellow Pages are in the Yellow Pages to get an SSL certificate for them.
 I lived on an organic farm.
 I was a Fido point.
 I was stuck for 20 hours on a snowed-in autobahn.
 I was paid for citing Heidegger on public broadcasting.
 I wrote a 3D engine in HTML.
 I put some random facts on my blog.